The-Language-and-Learning-Analytics-Lab/name-detection/README.md

   ```
   ls
   ```
-  You should see the .py code and the respective necessary folders in the directory.
+  You should see a list of all of files in the folder.
+This should include the .py code and the respective necessary folders in the directory.
 If you don't see this repeat Steps 1-3.
 * Step 4: Run the code.
 Type in the command line:
   ```
   python3 name_detection.py